Use this page to understand:

 • how you can report non-compliant campaign activity to Council.

-The Amenity Local Law and the Boroondara Planning Scheme cover promotional activities, including state, federal and local government election campaigns.
+The Amenity Local Law and the Boroondara Planning Scheme cover promotional activities, including state, federal and local government election campaigns and referendums.

 The City of Boroondara supports campaign activities in line with freedom of expression, fair access and public safety and amenity.